 When it comes to running when you're pregnant, there's a whole load of misinformation out on the internet, so it’s understandable that you might have a lot of questions.
-To help you cut through it all, we’ve put your most burning running-related questions to Ali Rose, Jess’s physio
+To help you cut through it all, we’ve put your most burning running-related questions to Ali Rose, Jessica Ennis-Hill’s physio

 Q) So Ali, there’s lots of conflicting information about whether you should keep running when pregnant.
 What’s the reality?

 As a general rule, women should achieve the minimum recommendation of 150 minutes per week of moderate-intensity physical activity when pregnant.
 When it comes to whether running should form part of that activity, it’s very much a personal preference.

 If you’re used to running, you’re not experiencing any discomfort and you haven’t been told to stop by your health professional, you can keep it up, and many women are able to run until the later stages of their pregnancy.